Asia's Premier Destination for Quality Medical Education.

 Geography and Climate

-A dynamic Southeast Asian country known for tropical weather, modern cities, and strong student infrastructure.
+A tropical Southeast Asian nation known for its diverse landscapes, modern cities, and excellent infrastructure.

 Geography Highlights